Dvlv/blog/blog-beginner-silverblue.md

 ## 2.0 How is Silverblue different from Workstation?

 Silverblue's use of OSTree means software is installed differently, the system is updated differently, and there are different packages available out-of-the-box compared with Workstation.
+Examples include Gnome Boxes, RhythmBox and LibreOffice.

 As well as differences in included software, some of the applications which come with a Silverblue install are installed as Flatpaks, compared to being installed via the regular repos in Workstation.
 Some examples are Weather, Maps, Connections and File Roller.